G0246/xiaomi_debloat/README.md

 | Family Guard | com.miui.greenguard | Provides parental controls, uninstall button just hides it from app list |
 | Education Center | com.xiaomi.kidspace | Educational app, uninstall button just hides it from app list |

+---

 ## Xiaomi/Oppo apps complete list

+> [!NOTE]
-> **Note:** This list may not be complete even tho I have checked it one by one.
+> This list may not be complete even tho I have checked it one by one.
 App names and descriptions have been translated or fetched from official sources by me to the best of my ability.
 Some apps may not be available on global devices, and names may vary between MIUI and HyperOS3.

 | Name | Package | Description |
 | ------ | --------- | ------------- |